rachaelgunter/irs_api/README.md

 # Pinwheel Takehome

-## IRS
+> ## IRS
+>

-This IRS website certainly leaves much to be desired.
+>This IRS website certainly leaves much to be desired.
-Writing a program to be able to easily parse through the information available was a fun and helpful use of my time.
+>Writing a program to be able to easily parse through
+>the information available was a fun and helpful use of
+>my time.
 I thoroughly enjoyed this project.
+>

 # Program Description:

 > This program queries the IRS public API.
 >
-> Written in 🐍 Python 3.9.1
+> Written in  🐍Python 3.9.1

 #### PART ONE